What is preterm labor?

 In the past, women at risk for preterm delivery received steroids once a week until they delivered.
 Data from infants and animal studies showed that multiple courses of steroids were linked to babies with lower birth weights and smaller heads.
 Currently, repeated courses aren’t recommended, unless you’re participating in a research study.

 In 1994, the National Institutes of Health (NIH) published guidelines on the administration of steroids to women with preterm labor.
 According to these guidelines, doctors should consider giving steroids to all women who:

 - are at risk for preterm delivery between 24 and 34 weeks of pregnancy

 - receive medications to help stop labor (tocolytic medications)

 Some women are more likely than others to go into labor early.
-Women at high risk of a preterm delivery include women who (Mayo Clinic, 2011):
+Women at high risk of a preterm delivery include those who:

 - have already given birth to a preterm baby